Best 31 Gifts for Chefs and Cooks in 2020 (updated November 2020)

 A cherry pitter is a kitchen gadget that chefs find indispensable in their kitchen.
 Especially if your beloved chef is cooking lots of cherry pies and cherry sauces.
 It’s also quite inexpensive – you can grab one for about $10.
 Where to buy one?
 Try your local kitchen supply store or Amazon.

-Yes, chefs like to prepare food in style and they also really appreciate craftsmanship.
-A great gift idea a handmade kitchen board.
+Yes, cooks like to prepare food in style and they also really appreciate craftsmanship.
+A great gift idea is a personalized cutting board.
 Try Etsy for a huge variety of walnut cutting boards and Amazon of course (here and here).

 Chefs work all day long on their feet and when it comes to swollen ankles, sore arches and lower back pain, compression socks can offer great relief.
 Buy a set of colorful compression socks to match the colorful holiday spirit.